 You are required to sign in to Azure and GitHub in Visual Studio Code to continue.
-If you are not already authenticated, the extension will prompt you to sign in to both services during the creation process.
+If you are not already authenticated, the extension prompts you to sign in to both services during the creation process.

 Select F1 to open the Visual Studio Code command palette.

 Enter Create static web app in the command box.

 Select Azure Static Web Apps: Create static web app... and select Enter.